 Katherine Wood has served on our Board of Directors since 2020.
 Ms. Wood is a Partner of TPG Capital, where she focuses on investments in the health care sector.
-Ms. Wood also serves on the boards of Convey Health Solutions and Ellodi, and was previously on the boards of Neogene Therapeutics, Adare and AskBio.
+Ms. Wood also serves on the boards of Nextech Systems, Convey Health Solutions and Ellodi, and was previously on the boards of Neogene Therapeutics, Adare and AskBio.
 She has also been involved in TPG's investments in Allogene Therapeutics, Aptalis, EnvisionRx, IASIS and Par Pharmaceutical.
 Prior to joining TPG in 2009, Ms. Wood worked in health care investment banking at Goldman, Sachs & Co.
 Ms. Wood holds a Bachelor of Science degree in molecular and cell biology from Stanford University, and an MBA from Harvard Business School.
 We believe Ms. Wood is qualified to serve on our Board of Directors based on her investment experience in the healthcare industry.

 Seema Verma has served on our Board of Directors since 2021.
-Ms. Verma served as Administrator of the Centers for Medicare & Medicaid Services (CMS) from 2017 to 2021, where she oversaw health insurance programs for over 140 million Americans.
+Ms. Verma has been an Executive Vice President and General Manager of Oracle Health and Life Sciences since April 2024.
+Ms. Verma previously served as Administrator of the Centers for Medicare & Medicaid Services (CMS) from 2017 to 2021, where she oversaw health insurance programs for over 140 million Americans.
 Prior to CMS, Ms. Verma was the founder and CEO of a health policy consulting firm helping states and private industry navigate a range of healthcare issues.
 Ms. Verma also serves on the boards of WellSky, ClaimsXten, Lumeris, Inc. and Monogram Health.
 Ms. Verma received a BS in life sciences from the University of Maryland and an MPH with a concentration in health policy and management from Johns Hopkins University.
-We believe Ms. Verma is qualified to serve on our Board of Directors as she is a leading national health policy expert with over two decades of experience in the healthcare industry
+We believe Ms. Verma is qualified to serve on our Board of Directors as she is a leading national health policy expert with over two decades of experience in the healthcare industry.